 Rizzo has huge day; Cubs rip Dodgers’ bullpen in 11-5 win

+Hector Velazquez (6-0) pitched two scoreless innings of relief.
+Craig Kimbrel earned his 24th save with a scoreless ninth inning.

+Andrelton Simmons hit a solo homer and Albert Pujols had an RBI single for the Angels, who have lost six straight.
+Los Angeles was up 1-0 until Devers led off the fifth with his 13th homer, to center off of Jamie Barria (5-4).

-LOS ANGELES (AP) Anthony Rizzo’s three-run double and Addison Russell’s two-run homer highlighted a seven-run seventh inning as the Chicago Cubs broke loose after Clayton Kershaw exited, beating the Los Angeles Dodgers 11-5 on Thursday.
+LOS ANGELES (AP) – Anthony Rizzo’s three-run double and Addison Russell’s two-run homer highlighted a seven-run seventh inning as Chicago broke loose after Los Angeles starter Clayton Kershaw exited.

 The Cubs pounded out 15 hits, including four by Rizzo.
 Russell drove in four runs in the final regular-season meeting between the teams that played each other in the NL Championship Series the last two years.